Khovd Province

 Khovd (/kɒvd/; Ховд /mn/), alternatively romanized as Khobhd, is one of the twenty-one aimags (provinces) of Mongolia, located in the west of the country.
 Its capital is also named Khovd.
 Khovd province is approximately 1580 km from Ulaanbaatar, Mongolia's capital.
 It takes its name from the Khovd River, which is located in this province.

-Islam is a significant religion practiced by around 10–15% of the population, namely the Kazakhs and a small minority of Uyghurs.

 Population

 Khovd is distinguished by its multi-cultural population.
 It is home to more than 17 nationalities and ethnicities.
 Each of these groups has its own distinct traditional dwelling and settlement pattern, dress and other cultural distinctions, literary, artistic, and musical traditions.
+Islam is a significant religion practiced by around 10–15% of the population, namely the Kazakhs and a small minority of Uyghurs.